swilgosz/hanamimastery/data/episodes/44-github-integration.md

 ```

-First step would be to fetch all the entries from github.
-Then I can fetch the existing episode ids, keep only the new ones.
+[🎬 34] First step would be to fetch all the entries from GitHub.
+Then I can fetch the existing episode ids, and keep only the new ones.

 Finally, we'll filter the GitHub entries to only contain the new objects.

-You may notice, that it's not the super efficient way of doing things, as over time number of IDs to fetch fom DB will grow.
-Better would be to just get the last import date or last imported episode ID, but I don't expect to get any performance issues in the next ten years with the number of episodes I have.

-Now we can save them to the database.

-#### Importing to DB

 ```ruby
 def call(params)